joaopbbezerra/second-project/README.md

 ## Hi, welcome to Matchflix!

-Here you will be able to see our code and feel free to use it!
-We used this technologies:
+Here you will be able to see our code and feel free to use it We used this technologies:

 <div  style="display: inline_block"><br>

 <img  align="center"  alt="jp-Js"  height="40"  width="50"  src="https://raw.githubusercontent.com/devicons/devicon/master/icons/javascript/javascript-plain.svg">